 Use X-Ray Contact to Expose a Scammer

 X-Ray Contact is a data aggregator that can help you track down a scammer through different search channels.
-This tool has various search options so that you can attempt to find a person via their name, phone number, email address or a link to a social media profile.
+This tool has various search options so that you can attempt to find a person via their Name, Phone Number, Email Address or Socials.
 You can use the service even if you have no previous OSINT search experience.
 The UX design is amateur-friendly, and you can conduct an investigation just in a few clicks:

-1. Visit the main page and select the “Search” tab located in the website header.
+- Visit the main page and select the “Platform” tab located in the website header.

-2. Choose whichever search channel suits your needs.
-For example, you can look up a name, phone number or email address, do a social media analysis or do a reverse image search.
+- Choose whichever search channel suits your needs.
+For example, you can look up a name, phone number or email address, do a social media analysis or do a Reverse Image Search.
 You can look up the scammer with a few channels one by one in case one of the entries provides more information.

 How to Protect Yourself from Scammers